 Many of the great swing bowlers on this list, most notably Wasim Akram, Waqar Younis and Imran Khan, have long since retired but the art of swing bowling has a big part to play in the modern game.

 Sir Richard Hadlee is another name included in the round up and he believes that swing will be influential in the final of the inaugural World Test Championship.

 In the New Zealand camp, there is Trent Boult, Kyle Jamieson and Tim Southee while India’s Jasprit Bumrah will be supported by the likes of Mohammed Shami and Ishant Sharma.
 Some of those names will rely on pace and seam while others will use swing as their key weapon of choice.

 I’ll certainly be watching the final of the World Test Championship and I’d urge readers to do the same.
 This will be a game where India and New Zealand’s finest will underline just how important swing bowling is in modern day test match cricket.

 Swing bowling is incredible to watch as the ball can move prodigiously through the air, deceiving the batsman as it crashes into the stumps.
+What a Jaffa!
 It’s an important part of a fast bowler’s weaponry and the above names are up there with the very best.